Dragon Quest VII: 2013 remake

 On October 30, 2012, Square Enix announced that they were remaking Dragon Quest VII exclusively for the Nintendo 3DS and that it would be released in Japan in February 2013.
 Later that day, Square Enix confirmed that the release date would be February 7, 2013 for Japan.
 Similarly to Dragon Quest IX, the game features visible enemy encounters instead of random encounters, unique backgrounds and enemies that have individual attack characteristics.
 The remake was originally not intended for a release outside of Japan, in part due to the sheer cost and time needed to localize the game's substantial content.
-After numerous letters from core Dragon Quest fans in France, as well as Square Enix and Nintendo executives, the decision was made to release the 3DS port worldwide.
+After letters from core Dragon Quest fans in France to developers as well as to Square Enix and Nintendo executives, in addition to demand from fans online and from other sources, the decision was made to release the 3DS port worldwide.
 In the November 2015 Nintendo Direct, it was shown that Dragon Quest VII would be coming outside Japan in 2016, with the new subtitle Fragments of the Forgotten Past.
 The 3DS remake is an abridged version as much of the content from the original has been cut, such as the intro, to shorten the length of the game.
 The international release of the 3DS remake contained a completely retranslated script which followed the localization style of games since Square Enix's release of Dragon Quest VIII in 2005, including numerous name and terminology changes for characters from the original Dragon Warrior VII release.
 The Western release also replaced the orchestral score from the Japanese release, performed by the Tokyo Metropolitan Symphony Orchestra, with the synthesized MIDI soundtrack that had been used in the Japan-only iOS and Android versions of the game, released in 2015.

 2026 remake

 On September 12, 2025, another remake for Dragon Quest VII, called Dragon Quest VII Reimagined, was announced.
 This version, according to producer Takeshi Ichikawa, was "re-built from the ground up".
 Graphically, Ichikawa wanted to take on a "new challenge", with environments in the game built to resemble dioramas.
-The battle system will feature the ability to "Moonlight" as a second class, "Vocational Perks" as new features for each class, and various quality-of-life additions.
-In addition, the story will be streamlined to aid in pacing and accessibility.
-It is slated for release on February 5, 2026, on Nintendo Switch, Nintendo Switch 2, PlayStation 5, Xbox Series X/S, and PC.
+The battle system features the ability to "Moonlight" as a second class, "Vocational Perks" as new features for each class, and various quality-of-life additions.
+In addition, the story was streamlined to aid in pacing and accessibility.
+It was released on February 5, 2026, on Nintendo Switch, Nintendo Switch 2, PlayStation 5, Xbox Series X/S, and PC.
+A free demo was released on January 7, 2026.